Shadowsith/CppString/README.md

 # CppString
-STL header-only and generic string class/lib which is orientated to Java and C# string classes
+STL header-only and generic string class/lib which is inspired by Java and C# string classes

 ## Targets
 * simplify std::string usage